⌘K

 How to use the C♯ Harmonic Minor scale

-The diatonic chords of C♯ Harmonic Minor are: i = C♯m, ii° = D♯°, III+ = E+, iv = F♯m, V = G♯, VI = A, vii° = C°.
+The diatonic chords of C♯ Harmonic Minor are: i = C♯m, ii° = D♯°, III+ = E+, iv = F♯m, V = G♯, VI = A, vii° = B♯°.
 These seven chords belong naturally to the key and are the safest harmonic vocabulary when writing songs in C♯ Harmonic Minor.
 Click any chord below to open its full diagram and progressions.

-Harmonic minor powers Eastern European folk, flamenco, classical music and metal.
-The raised seventh creates a strong dominant pull and a dramatic, exotic atmosphere.
+Harmonic minor drives Eastern European folk, flamenco, classical music and metal.
+That raised seventh creates a strong pull to the tonic and gives you a dramatic, exotic feel.

 Practice tips